 Based on a proposal from our Senior Task Force, in 2017 we began introducing awareness training designed to support those taking on new challenges from age 60.

 Nurturing a workplace culture

-To nurture a workplace culture in which diverse human resources can be successful, Chugai is working to familiarize its employees with its approach to diversity and inclusion, efforts which include e-Learning for all employees; distribution of educational guidebooks and email magazines; and conducting diversity management training for managers and divisional personnel in charge of promoting diversity.
+To nurture a workplace culture in which diverse human resources can be successful, Chugai has worked to inform its employees with its approach to diversity and inclusion, and to promote their understanding, efforts which include e-Learning for all employees; distribution of educational guidebooks and email magazines; and conducting diversity management training for managers and divisional personnel in charge of promoting diversity until up to now.

 In addition, we recently started to distribute “Diversity & Inclusion Newsletter” regularly, in order for each employee to know diversity & inclusion, to consider it as their matter, and to think together and work together.
 We are engaged in efforts to offer information related to D&I and share cases from various angles.